benny-edlund/task-pool/docs/tutorial.md

 This type contains only a reference to the executing pool and the `Future` of the previous stage.
 When a new stage is added this future is moved into the task_pool as a lazy argument and as such the resulting temporaries require very little storage.
 There is only ever one future on the loose that can control the conclusion of the entire pipeline.

-Pipe object that hold valid futures will call `Future::wait()` on destruction which means that uncaptured pipelines will safely block as if they where direct function calls.
+Pipe object that hold valid futures will call `Future::wait()` on destruction which means that uncaptured pipelines will safely block as if they where direct function calls while allowing cancellation.
 ```cpp
 int main()
 {